- Can you get homeowners insurance on an older mobile home?

 What does older mobile home insurance cover?

 - Dwelling coverage.
 Dwelling coverage protects the mobile home itself and anything attached to it, like a deck.
-The recommended amount of coverage for an older mobile home insurance policy is $30,000 for a single-unit mobile home or $45,000 for a double-wide mobile home.
-However, this will depend on the value of your home.
+The amount of coverage is based on the value of your home.

 - Personal property coverage.
 This covers all of your personal property, from your furniture to your towels.
 This is calculated as a percentage of the dwelling coverage, usually 50%.